SilkRose/Pony/src/stories/the-pink-tax/the-pink-tax-meta.md

 A short comedy about there being a tax for being pink in Equestria

 ## Description
+Tax season is almost over, and Pinkie hasn't paid hers yet.

 ## Short Description
-There's a new tax going around, and Pinkie hasn't paid hers yet.
+Tax season is almost over, and Pinkie hasn't paid hers yet.

 ## Ideas
 - Pinkie goes to starlight, trying to get help to evade the pink tax.